webpy/webpy.github.com/tutorial2.en.md

 (Notice how we're using `POST` for this?)

 `web.input` gives you access to any variables the user submitted through a form.

-In order to access dat from multiple identically named items in a list format (e.g.: a series of checkboxes all with the attribute name="name") use:
+Note: In order to access data from multiple identically-named items, in a list format (e.g.: a series of check-boxes all with the attribute name="name") use:

     post_data=web.input(name=[])

 `web.insert` inserts values into the database table `todo` and gives you back the ID of the new row. `seeother` redirects users to that URL.

-Quickly: `web.transact()` starts a transaction. `web.commit()` commits it; `web.rollback()` rolls it back. `web.update` works just like `web.insert` except instead of returning the ID it takes it (or a string `WHERE` clause) after the table name.
+Some quick additional notes: `web.transact()` starts a transaction. `web.commit()` commits it; `web.rollback()` rolls it back. `web.update` works just like `web.insert` except instead of returning the ID it takes it (or a string `WHERE` clause) after the table name.

 `web.input`, `web.query`, and other functions in web.py return "Storage objects", which are just like dictionaries except you can do `d.foo` in addition to `d['foo']`.
 This really cleans up some code.